 Allow me to suggest you make it (right now) and say goodbye to the year with something delicious.
 Happy New Year everyone!
 I think we all really need 2013 to be awesome, so let’s make that happen.
 Cheers.

-1 cup gingerbread or ginger snap cookies (I used a slightly over-done batch of these), broken into bits
+1 cup gingerbread or ginger snap cookie crumbs (about 130 grams), I used a slightly over-done batch of these)

 2 tablespoons unsalted butter, melted